-Opportunity Oxford is an ambitious academic programme that helps to prepare talented UK offer-holders from under-represented backgrounds for successful student careers at our university.
+Opportunity Oxford is an academic programme that helps to prepare talented UK offer-holders from under-represented backgrounds for successful student careers at our university.

 Under the programme, selected Oxford offer-holders participate in an academic bridging programme which supports them in their transition from school or college to our university.
-The programme explores and develops high-level academic skills that support the success of participants in their further studies.
+This ambitious programme explores and develops high-level academic skills that support the success of participants in their further studies.
 Opportunity Oxford also gives an insight into what life as an Oxford student is like so, when participants arrive to start their degree course, they can feel confident and know exactly what is expected of them and what to expect from Oxford.
 We hope that the programme will be enjoyable and rewarding and will give participants a great start to their university careers.

 Are there any differences between an Opportunity Oxford offer and all other undergraduate offers to study at Oxford?